 She tried memorizing the textbook the night before the exam, but it was too little, too late.

-2. However, in two circumstances, too can be used in a positive statement:
+2. However, in two situations, too can be used in a positive statement:

-3. Sometimes another intensifier can be added in front of too:
+3. Sometimes the intensifiers way, far, or much can be added in front of too:

 These pants are way too big on me.